 PROMPT therapy is a highly unique and specialized approach to speech therapy and has been proven to be highly effective in the improvement of speech motor control, speech articulation, and speech intelligibility.

-If you are concerned about the development of your child’s speech, have concerns about the clarity of their speech, or want to learn more about PROMPT speech therapy, the next step is to connect with one of our highly trained and specialized speech therapists by beginning your online speech therapy program.
+If you are worried about your child’s speech development, have concerns about the clarity of their speech, or want to learn more about PROMPT speech therapy, the next step is to connect with one of our highly trained and specialized speech therapists by beginning your online speech therapy program.
 Get started and schedule your free introductory call today!